luthersystems/elps/docs/func.md

 ## `dissoc`

-Disassociates a value from a map via a key, returning a copy without mutating the source map.
+Dissociate a value from a map via a key, returning a copy without mutating the source map.

 ```Lisp